ABevier/tsk/README.md

 ```

 ### batch
-The batch package provides a batch executor implemenation that allows multiple go routines to seamlessly batch tasks
+The batch package provides a batch executor implementation that allows multiple go routines to seamlessly batch tasks
 which are then flushed to a user defined executor function.

 A common use case for this is batching multiple http requests that wish to write to a database into a single update